- Departments & Programs

 The hearing officer or OAC may take other action appropriate to particular circumstances not covered in the preceding list.
 Some examples of these actions may include, but are not limited to, making restitution for damage caused, prevention of participation in intramural athletics or performances of College-associated organizations, ineligibility for participation in designated College-sponsored programs, and/or other appropriate actions.
 Any College sanction can include educational requirements that the hearing officer or the OAC feels are appropriate to the situation.
 Restrictions may also include temporary or permanent removal from College affiliated housing or reassignment within available housing.

-The JAO shall report annually to the Faculty of Arts and Sciences, Vice Provost for Student Affairs, Dean of the College, the President and the Dartmouth community the disposition of all cases heard through the organizational adjudication system.
+The CSA shall report annually to the Faculty of Arts and Sciences, Dean of the College, the President and the Dartmouth community the disposition of all cases heard through the organizational adjudication system.